 It's a shark, then.
 It's not obvious at first glance.
 First, because most of the time, you do not even notice it.
 Her brown-gray spotted dress is a great camouflage on the bottom.

 Then because it remains wallowed in the coral debris, huddled on the sand, or hidden in the shadows, without moving too much, like a carpet...
 (Hence the name!).

 It seems he has teeth anyway

-Blunder even if you do not come too close.
-He can play the rugs, with his rounded mouth that seems harmless, it seems he has small teeth, this shark, and does not let go easily.
-It's best not to scare or disturb him.
-We never know…
+Be careful not to get too close.
+He may play the rugs, with his rounded mouth that seems harmless, but he still has small teeth, this shark, and does not let go easily.
+It's best not to frighten or disturb it.